deltachat/deltachat-pages/_posts/2025-01-22-webxdc-notifications.md

 to mediate interactions between private circles.
 What if you could run such apps in your private chats without needing any mediator, sign-ups, logins etc?
-Here are a few fun candidate apps to try out.
+Here are a few fun VC-platform-replacement candidate zip files.

 ![View on the app store entry of the new Split Bill app](../assets/blog/2025-01-splitbillmeta.png)